Clean Rooms

 Clean Room Construction

-Companies manufacture custom or pre-designed clean rooms that fit all sorts of industry-specific standards.
+Custom or pre-designed clean rooms built to meet industry-specific standards.

 Clean Room Design

-The type of design, including conventional, portable, hard wall modular, and soft wall modular.
+Includes conventional, portable, hard wall modular, and soft wall modular clean rooms.

 Clean Room Supplies